gadzorg/gorg_service/README.md

 ### Message structure
 `GorgService::Message` is defined [here](https://github.com/Zooip/gorg_service/blob/master/lib/gorg_service/message.rb)

-It provides 4 attributes :
+It provides the following attributes :

  - `event` : this is the same as the routing key
  - `id`: message UUID
  - `errors`: `Hash` containing the message error log with previous errors
  - `data`: `Hash` containing the data to be processed
+ - `creation_time`: message emission date as `DateTime`
+ - `sender` : message producer id

 ## Development